Dulux Weathershield Masonry Paint Review

 My only real gripe is this paint isn’t as breathable as some of the other masonry products on the market, meaning it isn’t ideal for problematic substrates, such as render which holds onto moisture.

-Or, if you’ve removed flaky paint in patches and filled around the edges.
+Or if you’ve removed flaky paint in patches and filled around the edges.
 Your filler is always going to be smoother than the wall around it.
-This is where you crack the textured masonry paint out, use a nice big long pile roller and lash thick coats of paint on.
-You’ll add a slight and very fine stipple to the wall which takes your eye off the imperfections and makes everything look even.
+This is where you crack the textured masonry paint out, use a nice big long-pile roller and lash thick coats of paint on.
+You’ll add a slight, very fine stipple to the wall, which takes your eye off the imperfections and makes everything look even.

 The performance of the textured masonry paint is very similar to the smooth.
-Recoat time is still 2 – 4 hours depending on conditions, opacity is still bang on and you still get around 10 years of protection from it.
-9 times out of 10 you’d use the smooth, but when you need it, this can be a brilliant product.
+Recoat time is still 2–4 hours depending on conditions, opacity is still bang on and you still get around 10 years of protection from it.
+Nine times out of 10 you’d use the smooth, but when you need it, this can be a brilliant product.

 Advertisement

-The opacity of Armstead smooth masonry is not as good as the Dulux Weathershield.
-You’re looking at 3 coats on bare masonry, but 2 on previously coated.
-You wouldn’t dilute this paint with water either as it isn’t as thick.
+The opacity of Armstead smooth masonry is not as good as Dulux Weathershield.
+You’re looking at three coats on bare masonry, but two on previously coated surfaces.
+You wouldn’t dilute this paint with water either, as it isn’t as thick.
 The finish is basically the same though, so this is a cheaper option which is still viable.

-Armstead do a pliolite version too.
+Armstead does a pliolite version too.
 It is good gear and great value.
 It isn’t in the same league as Dulux Weathershield All-Seasons though.
 You get what you pay for in this regard.

-7/10 – if you want to save a few quid but still want a trade product then look at Armstead over Dulux.
+If you want to save a few quid but still want a trade product, then look at Armstead over Dulux.
 Click here to see current prices.

 Fungicidal Wash and Stabilising Solution